 Brushing your dog can be a great time or very stressful for you and your pup, so remember

 When brushing, be gentle and take your time.
 Be especially careful when removing mats or tangles.
-Brushing can and should be a pleasant experience for your pet as the gentle stroking feels good on your pet’s skin.
-It does not take too many painful ‘rips’ through snarls, however, to make brushing a procedure your pet will try to avoid rather than invite.
+It can and should be a pleasant experience for your pet.
+The gentle stroking feels good on your pet’s skin.
+It does not take too many painful ‘rips’ through snarls, to make brushing a procedure your pet will try to avoid rather than invite.
 The best way to build trust and make this a pleasurable bonding time for both of you is to brush your pet often, preferably daily.
 This prevents problem mats and tangles from developing.

 What dog brushes or combs do you use?
 Tell us your tips and tricks in the comments box below!